seated-tech/.github/profile/README.md

 ## Hi there 👋
-🌈 This is the Git Hub for Seated App
+🌈 This is the GitHub for Seated App
+📖 Visit our Confluence Wiki https://guestfriend.atlassian.net/wiki/spaces/DC/pages

 <!--